-- The school will keep a record of all staff and pupils who are not permitted to use the Internet to upload any digital content on the learning platforms available in school or on the website. - In Reception and Year 1, access to the Internet will be by adult demonstration with some directly supervised access to specific, approved on-line materials. - Year 2 pupils will be given opportunities to work with a greater independence but will still require some adult supervision, only after understanding and accepting the internet use agreement and being taught about responsible use.
-As a safer way of researching children will use Kiddle, Youtube kids when researching rather than other search engines such as Google, Youtube or Bing. - During induction meetings, parents will be able to choose if they want their child's photo and/or their video shared on the school website which include any learning platforms the children may use (this includes Tapestry and Class Dojos) or displayed in school. - When and where appropriate, pupils will be issued class email accounts when its use is planned into the curriculum.
-The use of e-mails will be under supervision and only to individuals arranged by the teachers. - Parents will be given their own log in details for Class Dojos, Purplemash, Tapestry and other learning platforms.
-It is the their responsibility to keep their passwords
+• The school will keep a record of all staff and pupils who are not permitted to use the Internet to upload any digital content on the learning platforms available in school or on the website.

-- and logons safe.
-However the Deputy Head, Eyfs Lead and Computing Lead will oversee and monitor appropriate use of such platforms. - Pupils must be taught never to enter any 'live' information about themselves on the Internet or through e-mail or nay other learning platforms that are available.
-This includes name, address, telephone number, school, friends, pets etc. - Pupils may not upload photos, videos or any other personal details onto the Internet.
-This should only be done by staff. - · Pupils should be taught never to arrange to meet anyone through the Internet.
+- In Reception and Year 1, access to the Internet will be by adult demonstration with some directly supervised access to specific, approved on-line materials. - Year 2 pupils will be given opportunities to work with a greater independence but will still require adult supervision, only after understanding and accepting the internet use agreement and being taught about responsible use. - During induction meetings, parents will be able to choose if they want their child's photo and/or their video shared on the school website which include any learning platforms the children may use such as Class Dojo or displayed in school. - Parents will be given their own log in details for the Website, Reach More Parents and other learning platforms.
+It is their responsibility to keep their passwords and logons safe.
+However, the SLT will oversee and monitor appropriate use of such platforms. - Pupils must be taught never to enter any 'live' information about themselves on the Internet or through e-mail or any other learning platforms that are available.
+This includes name, address, telephone number, school, friends, pets etc. - Pupils should be taught never to arrange to meet anyone through the Internet.